At the moment, we release a new version every month (unless it makes sense not to!). This might change in the future.

-Three days before we release, on Thursday, we institute a code freeze.
-We branch master into release-[version] and deploy that to our playground environment (playground.posthog.com).
+On the week before the release, on Friday, we institute a code freeze.
+We branch master into release-[version] and deploy that to our playground environment (playground.posthog.com) and ClickHouse test environment (samltest.posthog.net).
 Only bugfixes are allowed to be merged into this branch (and thus put on production) between the code freeze and the release going out.
 This gives us about three days to test if this release has any bugs.

 ⚠️ As soon as the branch is created and pushed to GitHub, the Docker image will be built and pushed to Docker Hub under the tag

 - Figure out what's updated in this release with the command below.
 The command will output the entire commit list to

 log.txt.
 You can use this list to obtain external contributions to highlight in the Array.git checkout release-[version]git log --pretty=format:"%s %ae" [old-version]..head > log.txt

 - Write up the main fixes/improvements and breaking changes into

 CHANGELOG.mdfollowing the structure of the previous releasegit add CHANGELOG.mdgit commit -m "Changelog version 1.29.0"